ArchitSandesara/v4/content/hero/index.md

   - Continuous Integration and Continuous Delivery CI/CD
 ---

-Software developer with industry experience building large scale websites, web and mobile applications.
+5 years of professional work experience in Software Development Engineering and knowledge of data structures, algorithms, databases, programming, and scripting languages.
+Participating in the whole software development lifecycle and following agile methodologies.
 Feel free to take a look at my work or get in touch!